 Dan helped start Red Antenna in 2001, a creative agency based in New York known for its design and development work for media companies, academic institutions and non-governmental organizations.
 He has worked with Red Antenna in a variety of roles, most recently as a business development associate.
 From 1999 to 2001, Dan was the Art Director at Gotham Broadband, where he directed product launches for media and technology clients.
 Dan started his career in New York as a designer and animator at Edgeworx.

 He has won awards from the American Institute of Graphic Arts, Cooper Hewitt Design Museum, and the Broadcast Designers Association.

-Co-founder, CEO, Design and Product
+Co-founder, CEO, Head of Product

 Aug, 2011 - Current (about 5 years)

 |Dec 3, 2012||Xconomy - Matter Ventures Aims To Launch “The Next Great Media Institutions”|

 |May 4, 2012||TechCrunch - New Orleans’ First Tech Incubator, Launch Pad Ignition, Debuts Its Second Batch Of Startups|

 |Apr 18, 2012||The Next Web - Biz Stone's Obvious Invests in Neighborland|